travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 variables, respectively.
 Each Job requires a minimum of 2 CPUs, and by default, each Worker runs 2 jobs.
-The product of `TRAVIS_WORKER_POOL_SIZE * TRAVIS_WORKER_POOL_SIZE` cannot exceed the number of CPUs the worker machine has, otherwise jobs will error and requeue.
+The product of `TRAVIS_WORKER_POOL_SIZE * TRAVIS_WORKER_POOL_SIZE` cannot exceed the number of CPUs the worker machine has; otherwise, jobs will error and requeue.

 To change the number of concurrent jobs allowed for a worker to use,